 Skills Building: Why You Should Hire Based on Skills Over Educational Experience

-For over a century, higher education and collegiate degrees were the gateway into the professional space.
+For over a century, higher education and collegiate degrees were the gateways into the professional space.
 Recently however, there has been a rise in coding bootcamps and other skills-based training programs offering newer and faster avenues for companies to obtain qualified technical talent.

 Coding bootcamps take candidates with no prior technical experience and transform them into qualified tech talent in as little as three months.
 This model of quickly building job-ready talent has made coding bootcamps an immensely popular solution for the growing tech talent crisis.